-1. The parties agree to an allocation of the costs of providing the necessary equipment, including the computer, hard drive, projector, cable, printer, monitor and other accessories.
+1. The parties agree to an allocation of the costs of providing the necessary equipment, including the computer, hard drive, projector, cable, printer, monitor, and other accessories.

 2. The parties jointly arrange to load images of the admitted exhibits onto a hard drive in “PDF” format.
 (This format is meant to assure maximum security.)
 They will ensure that the hard drive contains only such items and nothing else.